spiral/docs/grpc/service.md

 ```

 ## Best Practices
-The recommended approach of designing the GRPC API for spiral application is to generate service code interfaces, messages
-and client code in a separate repository.
+The recommended approach of designing the GRPC API for spiral application is to generate service code interfaces, messages, and client code in a separate repository.

 Common:
 - *Image-SDK* - v1.2.0